-Although all treaty bodies have developed modalities for interaction with NGOs, article 104.
-45 (a) of the Convention on the Rights of the Child, article 74, paragraph 4, of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and article 38, paragraph (a) of the Convention on the Rights of Persons with Disabilities expressly envisage a role for NGOs in the work of the treaty body.
-Article 45 (a) entitles CRC to seek expert advice on implementation of the Convention from specialized agencies and UNICEF, and "other competent bodies", which is understood to include NGOs.
-Since its first session in 1991, the Committee, in cooperation with the NGO Group for CRC, has systematically encouraged NGOs to submit reports, documentation or other information in order to provide it with a comprehensive picture and expertise as to how the Convention is being implemented in a particular country.
+108. Although all treaty bodies have developed modalities for interaction with NGOs, article 45 (a) of the Convention on the Rights of the Child, article 74 (4) of the ICRMW and article 38 (a) of the Convention on the Rights of Persons with Disabilities expressly provide for a role for NGOs in the work of the treaty body.
+Article 45 (a) provides for CRC to seek expert advice on implementation of the Convention from specialized agencies, UNICEF and "other competent bodies", which is understood to include NGOs.
+Since its first session in 1991, the Committee, in cooperation with the Geneva-based NGO Group for CRC, has systematically encouraged NGOs to submit reports, documentation or other information in order to provide it with a comprehensive picture and expertise as to how the Convention is being implemented in a particular country.
+The NGO Group for CRC has also facilitated interaction with child-led organizations and children themselves.
 Written information is received from international, regional, national and local organizations, and may be submitted by individual NGOs or national coalitions or committees of NGOs.

-Article 74 (4) of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families provides that the CMW may invite the specialized agencies and organs of the United Nations, as well as intergovernmental organizations and other concerned bodies to submit written information to the Committee.
-The Committee has interpreted 'other concerned bodies' as including NGOs.
+109. Article 74 (4) of the ICRMW provides that the CMW may invite the specialized agencies and organs of the United Nations, as well as intergovernmental organizations and other concerned bodies to submit written information to the Committee.
+The Committee has interpreted "other concerned bodies" as including NGOs.
+At its ninety-seventh session, held in October 2009, the Human Rights Committee appointed one of its members as focal point for liaising with NGOs.

-105. Article 38, paragraph (a) of the Convention on the Rights of Persons with Disabilities, as in the case of article 45 (a) of the Convention on the Rights of the Child, provides that the CRPD may invite specialized agencies and other competent bodies as it considers appropriate to provide expert advice on the implementation of the Convention in areas falling within the scope of their respective mandates.
+110. Article 38 (a) of the Convention on the Rights of Persons with Disabilities and article 45 (a) of the Convention on the Rights of the Child provides that the CRPD may invite specialized agencies and other competent bodies as it considers appropriate to provide expert advice on the implementation of the Convention in areas falling within the scope of their respective mandates.

-106. CESCR and CRC have adopted specific guidelines on NGO participation in their work (CESCR, E/C.12/2000/6; CRC, CRC/C/90, annex VII).
-CESCR sets aside a half-day during the first day of both its sessions and pre-sessional working groups to hear statements from external partners.
-This is normally dedicated, in whole or in part, to statements by NGOs, which are issued as UN documents if these are presented in a single synthesis report.
+111. CESCR and CRC have adopted specific guidelines on NGO participation in their work (CESCR, E/C.12/2000/6; CRC, CRC/C/90, annex VII).
+CESCR sets aside half a day during the first day of both its sessions and pre-sessional working groups to hear statements from external partners.
+This is normally dedicated, in whole or in part, to statements by NGOs, which are issued as United Nations documents if these are presented in a single synthesis report.
 Individual submissions are not processed.
 The Committee requires that NGO statements be specific to the articles of the Covenant, focusing on the most pressing issues from the NGO perspective and providing suggestions for specific questions that the pre-sessional working group may consider incorporating in the list of issues with respect to the State party concerned.
 NGO input should also be of direct relevance to matters under consideration by the Committee, be reliable, and not abusive.
-CEDAW invites representatives of NGOs to make oral or written statements and provide information or documentation to the Committee or its pre-sessional working group (rule 47), and an information note on modalities of participation is provided on its webpage.
+The CRC devotes half a day per State party under consideration to meetings with partners.
+This means that NGOs, the United Nations and other partners will all meet the Committee at the same time to discuss one State party (which may be scheduled for consideration concerning implementation of the Convention on the Rights of the Child or a report under the Optional Protocols, or all three).
+CEDAW invites representatives of NGOs to make oral or written statements and provide information or documentation to the Committee or its pre-sessional working group (rule 47), and there is an information note for NGOs on the matter on its web page.